SARL-S Luxembourg - Simplified limited liability company with one euro capital

 VAT identification (AED)1–2 weeksIf the activity is subject to VAT

 Indicative total cost: €200–500 (excluding share capital) — a significant saving compared to the classic SARL (€2,500–5,000 including notary fees).
-Our company formation team handles the entire process.
+The full company formation process can be handled end to end.

 Conversion is a natural growth step.
 It becomes necessary in the following situations: